ivanovaleksandar/github-repo-watcher/README.md

 - [x] Helm chart
 - [ ] Option for using authenticated calls in GitHub (to not be rate limitted immediatelly)
 - [ ] Watch for deleted repos as well
+- [ ] Use flags instead of env vars